-Recently, the United States has been afflicted with the credit crisis, from which it is only slowly recovering.
-To stimulate the economy, the Federal Reserve engaged in what is called quantitative easing.
-They create money by buying Treasuries on the open market from their primary dealers.
-Quantitative easing is thought to stimulate the economy by keeping interest rates low.
+Recently, the United States has been afflicted with the Great Recession, from which it is only slowly recovering.
+To stimulate the economy, the Federal Reserve lowered the targeted interest rate to the 0% to the 0.25% range, but the economy still was not growing significantly.
+As a result, the Fed resorted to quantitative easing: buying longer-term Treasuries and mortgage-backed securities to raise their prices and reduce their interest rates, and to shore up banks that were holding large amounts of the mortgage-backed securities, which had a higher risk than what was previously believed, since many of them were backed by subprime mortgages.
+The Fed creates money by buying Treasuries and other securities on the open market from their primary dealers.
 However, it has not helped as well as it was hoped.
 And why should it?
-Banks are not going to lend to people who have no jobs and are already loaded with debt, since they represent a substantial credit risk.
+Banks will not lend to people who have no jobs and are already loaded with debt, since they represent a substantial credit risk.
 Hence, lower interest rates is not a solution.
-Quantitative easing merely allows the wealthy to sell their Treasuries for a higher price than they would get otherwise (because the price of debt instruments varies inversely to the prevailing interest rate).
+When the Fed buys Treasuries to increase the money supply, it bids up their prices, allowing the wealthy to sell their Treasuries for a higher price than they would get otherwise (because the price of debt instruments varies inversely to the prevailing interest rate).
 If that newly created money was used to lower the payroll tax for poor people, then that would have a much larger stimulatory effect, because the poor would spend the money right away.
 Taxing the poor less would serve as an automatic stabilizer, because they will spend it quickly, which would have a direct stimulatory effect on the economy.
 Indeed, shortly after the Social Security Act was passed in 1935, the economy was starting to pull out of the Great Depression of the 1930s.
 However, the first Social Security payment was only made in 1940.
 When the government started to collect the Social Security tax in 1937 from both employers and employees, the reduction in the money supply caused by the collection propelled the economy back into a recession.
 Only World War II finally lifted the economy out of depression.
 (By the way, the Republicans also opposed Social Security back then, for the same reason that they now oppose the Affordable Care Act, because it will probably lead to increased taxes on the wealthy.
 It didn't turn out this way, but that is what they probably feared back then.)

-Another serious drawback of quantitative easing is that it generally increases prices for some products, which reduces demand.
+Another serious drawback of increasing the money supply is that it increases prices for some products, which reduces demand.
 There are 2 sources of these price increases:

-- Because quantitative easing decreases the value of the currency compared to commodities and other currencies, the prices of commodities and imported goods increases.
+- Because increasing the money supply decreases the value of the currency compared to commodities and other currencies, the prices of commodities and imported goods increases.
 One of the major imports where price increases hurts the working class the most is oil, since oil is used to produce many products but also because it is a major component of gasoline, which most people have to buy to get around in America.
 This reduces their buying power, thus reducing demand.

 - For a similar reason, to protect against inflation, the wealthy use their new money to buy assets, which frequently creates asset bubbles.
 Since many of these assets are used to produce other products, these products increase in price, which reduces demand.

-So reducing interest rates is not a particularly effective way of stimulating the economy.
+So reducing interest rates is not a particularly effective way of stimulating the economy that has suffered from giving too many loans to too many people who could not afford to repay them.
 After all, there can be no stimulation of the economy unless people spend money – that's obvious.
 If you have a business and you have no customers, then it doesn't matter how cheap credit is, you would not borrow to develop a product or service that no one is buying or no one can afford nor would lenders lend money to businesses that cannot sell anything.
 This is why it makes sense to reduce taxes on lower income people rather than trying to lower the interest rates.